Financial-Times/o-forms/README.md

 	</span>
 </label>
 ```

-And each input in this structure input relies on a different modifier.
+`o-forms` provides a different modifier class for each input type, as shown in the examples below:

 #### `input[type=text]`
 ```html